Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 I may be able to get guaranteed returns with an FDIC-insured bank account or U.S. Treasury bonds; these returns could be 1% or higher, depending on economic conditions and prevailing interest rates.
 Historically, I’ve been able to generate higher returns by investing in stocks.
 So higher returns — especially over time horizons of 10 years or more — are possible.

 Still, my stock investments (and other types of bonds like corporate investment grade, high-yield, and municipal bonds) carry risk.
 Price gains leading to relatively high returns are possible.
-But investments with potential for strong returns can easily lose money, particularly in an economic downturn.
+But investments with the potential for strong returns can easily lose money, particularly in an economic downturn.

 In some cases, “returns” being promised are merely expected withdrawal rates.
 They’ll last as long as the original balance can support the payouts, which could be a lifetime or just a few years.

 So when I hear about guaranteed returns, particularly ones that are relatively high (5%, 7%, or more), I become skeptical.
-High returns can be produced, but never guaranteed.
+High returns can be produced, but are never guaranteed.

 Little-known stocks with huge potential